Logos and uniforms of the New York Mets: 1982–92: Racing stripes

-In 1982, the primary logo patch was removed from the left sleeve of both jerseys, and the road uniforms added thick "racing stripes" (blue with orange borders) on the shoulders from neck to sleeve cuff, on the sides of the jerseys from the armpit to the hip, and on the sides of the pants from the beltline to the cuff; the collar and sleeve-cuff striping were removed.
+In 1982, the primary logo patch was removed from the left sleeve of both jerseys, and the road uniforms added thick "racing stripes" (blue with orange borders) on the shoulders from neck to sleeve cuff, on the sides of the jerseys from armpit to hip, and along the pants seams from beltline to cuff; the collar and sleeve-cuff striping were removed.
 The two-button collar was replaced by a gray V-neck.
 The home jerseys received the same treatment in 1983, adding the "racing stripes" along with a blue V-neck.

 From 1982–84, the team occasionally wore blue alternate jerseys on the road.
-The 1982 blue jersey, worn only rarely, had the "Mets" script, numerals and lettering in orange with white outline, and orange-blue-orange striping on the collar and sleeve cuffs.
-For 1983–84, the road blue alternate had the "Mets" script, numerals and lettering in grey with an orange outline, and orange-white-orange collar and sleeve striping.
+The 1982 blue jersey, worn only rarely, had the "Mets" script, numerals and lettering in orange with gray outline, and orange-blue-orange striping on the collar and sleeve cuffs.
+For 1983–84, the road blue alternate had the "Mets" script, numerals and lettering in grey with an orange outline, and orange-white-orange collar and sleeve-cuff striping.

 In 1986, the team wore a special 25th Anniversary patch on the left sleeve, over the "racing stripes".
+The patch featured the Mets' primary logo in front of a pair of crossed bats (white with blue accents) in front of a blue diamond shape, with banners on either side reading "1962" (left) and "1986" (right), and "25TH ANNIVERSARY" at the bottom, all outlined in orange.

 In 1987, the nameplates were eliminated and the letters of the players' names were sewn directly onto the jerseys.
 The collar on the road jerseys was changed from gray to blue, and the "Mets" script was replaced with "New York" in cursive script.
 This was replaced in 1988 by "NEW YORK" in radially-arched block letters (matching the names on the back), with no front numerals.
 Also in 1988, a thin white outline was added to the wordmark, numerals, lettering, and "racing stripes" on the road jerseys.

 In 1991, the pullover jerseys became button-down jerseys, resulting in the elimination of the blue collars, and a thin white outline was added to the graphics on the home jerseys.

 In 1992, the team wore a patch on the left sleeve, over the "racing stripes", consisting of a white circle with black outline, pinstripes, and the letter "S" in honor of the late William A. Shea, the New York attorney who was instrumental in bringing National League baseball back to New York, and for whom Shea Stadium was named.